Euro is the official currency of Ireland. Its currency symbol is €, EUR.

 ANNUAL LEAVE AND IRELAND'S PUBLIC HOLIDAYS

-Full time employees are entitled to a statutory maximum of 4 working weeks usually 20 days for full time staff.
+Full time employees are entitled to a statutory minimum of four working weeks’ annual leave (usually 20 days for full time staff).
 In addition, there are 10 public holidays (1st January 2023) that employees are entitled to.
 If an employee works on a public holiday, they are entitled to a day’s pay or additional days leave in lieu.
-Annual leave and public holidays are calculated on a pro rata for part-time employees.
+Annual leave and public holidays are calculated on a pro rata basis for part-time employees.
 Annual leave should be used in the agreed 12-month annual leave period.
-However, many employers allow days to be carried over that must then be used within 6 months of the following year.
+However, many employers allow days to be carried over, that must then be used within the first six months of the following year.

 January 1st: New Year's Day